jswhd7/EstimaTaXalcuLater/README.md

 # EstimaTaXalcuLater
-This project is built to estimate taxes
+This project is built to estimate income taxes.